SharkSnack/shiren-5/content/dungeons/tower-of-the-past.md

     <td>33</td>
     <td>7</td>
     <td><span class="greenText">Anti-Aquatic</span><br/><span class="greenText">Rustproof</span></td>
-    <td>Doesn't attack, but decreases weapon or shield upgrade value by 1 instead.<br/>Equipment tags can be lost when the equipment's upgrade value is lowered.<br/>Occasionally duplicates itself when hit by an attack.</td>
+    <td>Doesn't attack, but can lower weapon or shield upgrade value by 1.<br/>Equipment tags can be lost when upgrade value is lowered.<br/>Occasionally duplicates itself when hit by an attack.</td>
   </tr>
   <tr>
     <td>7</td>